-A reader recently got in touch to ask about the merits of investing in funds versus individual stocks.
-For the most part I think this is the solution for most folks out there.
+It’s a good question, and for the most part I think low cost indexing represents the inevitable solution for most folks out there.
 I mean your average Joe doesn’t really care about why Coca-Cola is a better long-term bet than Alcoa.
+Why would he?
 He just wants to allocate his savings in the most efficient and convenient way possible.
-Keeping tabs on the ups and downs of individual companies just doesn’t appeal in that sense.
+Setting up a portfolio of individual stocks just doesn’t appeal to a lot of people in that sense.

 Compounding’s Butterfly Effect

 Consider the historical returns of Coca-Cola and PepsiCo.
 To nearly all intents and purposes these were identical investments in the latter part of the 20th Century.
 Indeed between 1957 and 2003 there was just a minuscule 0.01 percentage point difference in the average annual earnings per share rate of the two companies.
 (11.23% per annum for PepsiCo versus 11.22% for Coca-Cola in case you were wondering).

 With a bit of luck you see where I’m going with this.
 Saving as little as 0.1% per annum via a combination of choosing the lower cost “passive” funds and being as tax efficient as possible can really pay off down the line.
 Unfortunately some folks gloss over it because the difference is small initially.

 The same argument applies to holding your funds in the most tax efficient way possible.
-Max out tax-free saving vehicles before investing in regular accounts.
+Max out tax-free savings vehicles before investing in regular accounts.
 What sounds like a few dollars here and there has a habit of turing into a few thousand dollars (or even tens of thousands) down the line.